 Antibody diversity at the B cell surface is achieved early in B cell development, prior to maturation, through a process that includes DNA rearrangement of the genes that code for the antibody heavy and light chains.
-This occurs via three major mechanisms: V-D-J recombination, junctional diversification, and somatic hypermutation.
+This occurs via three major mechanisms: V(D)J recombination, junctional diversification, and somatic hypermutation (Figure 2).

 Now that we’ve considered the mechanisms behind antibody diversity, it’s time to think about antibody classification.
-Antibodies are commonly classified in numerous ways, such as:
+Antibodies are commonly classified in numerous ways, including:

 - Target reactivity

 - Polyclonal or monoclonal